Mugii Murum-ban State Conservation Area (NSW)

 Gap Creek Pagodas surround Gap Creek, upstream from Airly Gap, on the eastern slopes of Mt Airly.
 There are probably 6 or 7 different routes up into these pagodas from Airly Gap but usually they are only visited by people passing by on the Mt Airly firetrail.

-This walk followed Gap Creek until the route was blocked by cliff faces and then looked for a way up through the cliff line.
+This walk followed Gap Creek until the route was blocked by cliff faces and dry waterfalls.
+Turning back we found a way up through the western cliff line.
 From there the route traversed above the cliffs to the north until the creek could be crossed.
 At this point it was possible to scramble up the pagodas near the Mt Airly fire trail.